Duration of stay

 Further health information:

-make driving dangerous, particularly outside of towns and especially at night.
-Poor driving standards and wayward pedestrians, cyclists, and livestock create further hazards.
+These make driving dangerous, particularly outside of towns and especially at night.
+Poor driving standards and wayward pedestrians, cyclists, and roaming livestock create further hazards.

-Rural areas: Be aware of increased risk of ambush and highway robbery.
+When travelling outside of Bujumbura, be aware of increased risks of ambush and highway robbery, which usually happen at night.
+Motorists in Burundi should be careful to keep their doors locked and windows closed when driving around the capital.
 Service stations are scarce and fuel shortages are common.
 Professional roadside assistance is not available outside the capital.
-Carry:
+Carry with you:

-Public Transportation: Public transit is unregulated, unreliable, and generally unsafe due to overloading, reckless driving, inadequate maintenance, and the risk of petty crime.
-U.S. Embassy personnel are prohibited from using public transportation including taxis.
+Public transit is unregulated, unreliable, and generally unsafe due to overloading, reckless driving, inadequate vehicle maintenance, and the risk of petty crime.
+U.S. Embassy personnel are prohibited from using public transportation, including taxis.
 Fatal collisions occur frequently.
 Hire private transport from a reliable source.

-Taxis: If you are forced to use a taxi, negotiate the fare before beginning your journey.
-Taxis are not metered, so confirm with your hotel about fares you should expect on trips.
+If you use a taxi, negotiate the fare before beginning your journey.
+Taxis are not metered, so confirm with your hotel what fare you should expect on trips.

 See our Road Safety page for more information.

-Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Burundi, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Burundi’s Civil Aviation Authority for compliance with International Civil Aviation Organization aviation safety standards.
-Further information may be found on the FAA’s safety assessment page.
+As there is no direct commercial air service to the United States by carriers registered in Burundi, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Burundi’s Civil Aviation Authority for compliance with International Civil Aviation Organization aviation safety standards.
+Further information may be found on the

 enter text here